edterbak/NodeRed_Heishamon_control/README.md

 [2022-06-01] (v14 beta12) Things done are:
 - BUG (critical): Oscillation behaviour (turn on/off heatpump) due to the RTC + Solar function not playing nice. https://github.com/edterbak/NodeRed_Heishamon_control/issues/29

+[2022-06-04] (v14 beta13) Things done are:
+- Improved reduction of SET messages.
+Now also no messages after NR reboot.
+- BUG: Logs text color not being correct.
+- Improved logs: Added toggle status changes to log
+- Removed smoothening filter again on room temperature (add it in personal area if you needed it.)

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)